 The Partera Midwives

 Pamela is first and always a mother.
 Her journey as a midwife began in 1977 when she was able, despite great odds, to successfully birth her first child at home.
 At that time she had just completed three years at the National Naval Medical Center working in ICU, CCU and Respiratory Therapy.
-Following honorable discharge from the Navy she worked at the Suburban Hospital on their emergency response team while trying to complete her RN.
 Choosing out-of-hospital-birth was far from the norm in 1977 and thus she found very little support.
 That reality inspired her midwifery journey and the beginning of a deep understanding of the need to support women’s choices.

-Pamela graduated from Birthingway College of Midwifery after four years and completed two apprenticeships with local midwives and an internship in the Philippines.
+Pamela is a graduate of Birthingway College of Midwifery.
+She completed her apprenticeship with 2 local midwives as well as an internship in the Philippines.
 She co-founded Alma Birth center in 2004 and practiced there until January 2009.
-She now teaches Postpartum, Pharmacology, Pelvic Floor Health and Suturing at Birthingway College.
+She now teaches at Birthingway.

 She feels very blessed to be serving her clients and sharing a practice with Susannah and Megan.